Free Consultation: (603) 580-2887Tap to Call This Lawyer

 Biography

 Although Attorney Connolly is very comfortable in a courtroom, she recognizes that most family law cases are best settled outside of court.
-She has represented hundreds of clients in mediation and is certified in Collaborative Law.
+She has represented countless clients in mediation and is experienced in Collaborative Law.
 Collaborative law can best be described as divorce without court.
 Attorney Connolly was editor-in-chief and co-author of an award-winning publication in Collaborative practice.

 Practice Areas